Surbhi-Kohli/DockerAndk8s/3DockerImagesAndContainers.md

           Status: Downloaded newer image for node:latest

-       Once the download , it will run it as a container .
+       Once the download , it will run it as a container .Did our above container run?
+Yes, it did,but node is just a software.And we can execute node to get an interactive shell to insert command.But sonce a container is isolated from the surrounding env,and just because there might be some interactive shell running inside of a container,it doesn't mean that this shell is exposed to us by the conatiner.
+       Nonetheless,the container was created and you can check that by running the following.

-       ``` docker ps -a
+           docker ps -a
-       ps=processes.The above command shows all processes(containers) that docker created.
+       ps=processes.The above command shows (-a) all processes(containers) that docker created.

+       If we add -it flag, this would mean that we want to expose an "interactive" session from inside the container to our hosting machine.
           docker run -it node
+This would expose the node repl and we can use the node apis there.

+Important thing to note here is that the node is actually running inside the container,but is being exposed to the host machine by the -it flag,so that we can interact with the container and with the node running inside the container.
+Node is not running on the host machine.